vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

    the result of a test.
 You can use any valid boolean expression you want, including but not limited to the comparison operators.
-4. When we do not include the `module` declaration, we need to `import` it to make the required functions available.
+4. When we do not include the `module` declaration, we need to `import` it, just like normal code has to import it, to make the required functions available.
 This is not necessary when we define the test file right in the module and declare it to be a part of it.

 ## The `v test` Command